Champion Bear Resources (CVE:CBA) Hits New 12-Month Low at $0.08

-Champion Bear Resources Ltd. (CVE:CBA)’s stock price reached a new 52-week low during trading on Wednesday .
-The stock traded as low as C$0.08 and last traded at C$0.08, with a volume of 11000 shares traded.
-The stock had previously closed at C$0.09.
+Shares of Champion Bear Resources Ltd. (CVE:CBA) hit a new 52-week low during trading on Thursday .
+The company traded as low as C$0.08 and last traded at C$0.08, with a volume of 1000 shares trading hands.
+The stock had previously closed at C$0.08.

 Champion Bear Resources Ltd., a mineral exploration company, acquires, explores for, and develops mineral properties in Canada.
 The company primary explores for gold, platinum group metals, copper, polymetallic, tantalum, and REE deposits.
 It owns 100% interests in the Eagle Rock property consisting of 58 staked claims; and the Plomp Farm property comprising approximately 4,000 acres located in Ontario.